Central Mountains: December 29, 2009

 “I had an opportunity to honor our veterans on the land they saw last, in a vicarious manner I hoped they would appreciate, or even expect from me.
 To visit one or two battlegrounds fell short of what I could do when the whole country had been a battleground, a country which had become a land of welcome and beauty–perhaps a land and people they would have enjoyed under different circumstances.

 I would dedicate a ride across Vietnam to them.”
-“I would ride with a reckless abandon for a life they didn’t get to enjoy: a ride in the spirit of freedom.”
+“I would ride with a playful vengeance for a life they didn’t get to enjoy: a ride in the spirit of freedom.”